 How long can I stay?

-Technically, some of us will start building as early as Sunday 4th, and most of the build will happen Tuesday June 6th to June 7th.
-The event packs up and leaves on the afternoon of June 12th.
+Technically, some of us will start building as early as Sunday, June 2, and most of the build will happen Tuesday, June 4 and Wednesday, June 5.
+The event packs up and leaves by the afternoon of June 10.

 Can I bring an RV/Trailer instead of tent/car camping?

 You can.
-A number of people do.
 Depending on the size of your vehicle, we ask that you use the lower field for large vehicles if possible.